Georgiana Howard, Countess of Carlisle: Countess of Carlisle

 The Earl of Carlisle died in October 1848 at Castle Howard.
 The 6th Duke of Devonshire died in 1858; in his will, he left his sister Georgiana Chiswick House in Middlesex, a favourite residence of their parents.
-She died seven months later, and the house went to Georgiana's sister Harriet.
+She died seven months later, and the house went to Georgiana's sister Harriet, Countess Granville.

 Issue

 The Earl and Countess of Carlisle had twelve children: